Turbulence modeling over riblets via domain transformation: Turbulence modeling in channel flow over riblets

 \section{Turbulence modeling in channel flow over riblets}

-In this section, we follow the turbulence modeling framework of~\cite{moajovJFM12} in determining a turbulent viscosity $\nu_T$ that enables an accurate prediction of skin-friction drag in channel flow over riblets.
-As highlighted below, this is done through a sequence of steps whereby modifications are introduced to $\nu_{T_0}$, i.e., the turbulent viscosity of a smooth channel flow.
-The model-based framework involves the following steps: \begin{enumerate} \item[(i)] A turbulent mean velocity profile is obtained by solving equation~\eqref{eq.meanVelT}, where closure is achieved using turbulent viscosity $\nu_{T_0}$ in equation~\eqref{eq.Cessmodel}. \vsp \item[(ii)] The linearized NS equations around the mean flow obtained in step (i) are used to compute the second-order statistics of the velocity field and provide a modification to $\nu_{T_0}$ based on a model we adopt for turbulent viscosity in \S~\ref{sec.nuT}. \vsp \item[(iii)] The modified turbulent viscosity is used to correct the mean velocity and compute skin-friction drag. \end{enumerate} \vsp As argued in~\cite{ranzarjovJFM21}, the separation of steps (i) and (iii) is justified by the slower time evolution of the mean compared to the fluctuating component whose second-order statistics are used to correct it.
-In \S~\ref{sec.result}, we show that the modification to the mean velocity results in an accurate prediction of drag in the presence of semi-circular riblets.
-Furthermore, in \S~\ref{sec.structure} we use the statistical signature of the flow obtained in step (ii) to examine the physical mechanisms affecting skin-friction drag in the presence of sharp riblets of different size.
+{In this section, we adopt the turbulence modeling framework of~\cite{moajovJFM12} to determine a turbulent viscosity, $\nu_T$, that enables an accurate prediction of skin-friction drag in channel flow over riblets.
+This is achieved through a sequence of steps that introduce modifications to $\nu_{T_0}$, i.e., the turbulent viscosity of a smooth channel flow.
+First, an initial estimate of the turbulent mean velocity is obtained by solving equation~\eqref{eq.meanVelT} with $\nu_{T_0}$.
+Although this estimate does not achieve the correct skin-friction drag (cf.~figure~\ref{fig.DRnocontrol}), it serves as a base state for linearizing the NS equations and analyzing velocity fluctuations.
+The second-order statistics of the velocity field obtained from the linearized model are then used to modify $\nu_{T_0}$ via chosen turbulence model.
+A key advantage of the coordinate transformation method employed here is its ability to compute these modifications through perturbation analysis in the riblet height, $\alpha$, which significantly enhances scalability of our approach compared to~\cite{ranzarjovJFM21}.
+The updated turbulent viscosity is subsequently used to refine predictions of the mean velocity and skin-friction drag.
+In \S~\ref{sec.result}, we validate this framework using triangular riblets and analyze the effects of scalloped riblets on skin-friction drag and turbulent stresses.
+Additionally, in \S~\ref{sec.structure}, we use flow statistics obtained from the linearized Navier–Stokes equations to investigate the physical mechanisms influencing drag in the presence of sharp riblets of varying size.}